-- 3.3.1 Fire hose shall be FM Approved as a hose assembly complete with attached couplings.
+- 3.3.1.
+Fire hose shall be certified as a hose assembly complete with attached couplings.
 Both the hose and couplings shall satisfy the requirements in this Standard.
-Couplings may carry standalone FM Approval or may be tested as a component of the fire hose assembly.
+Couplings may carry standalone certification or may be tested as a component of the fire hose assembly.
 In the latter case, the coupling manufacturer shall be considered as a sub-contractor to the fire hose manufacturer and may be subject to follow-up audit inspections.
-A method of design control shall be established to ensure that FM Approvals is notified of any design changes to the couplings. - 3.3.2 Specifications: The manufacturer of a fire hose shall submit a hose specification sheet which details the following construction characteristics: - Jacket weave specifications including warp thread material, warp thread size, number of warp ends, warp denier, filler thread material, filler picks/in. (mm), and filler denier. - Lining material and thickness - Cover material and thickness (if provided) - Coupling manufacturer and model designation - Service test pressure, proof test pressure, and burst pressure
+A method of design control shall be established to ensure that the certification agency is notified of any design changes to the couplings. - 3.3.2.
+Specifications: The manufacturer of a fire hose shall submit a hose specification sheet which details the following construction characteristics: - jacket weave specifications including warp thread material, warp thread size, number of warp ends, warp denier, filler thread material, filler picks/in. (mm), and filler denier; - lining material and thickness; - cover material and thickness (if provided); - coupling manufacturer and model designation; - service test pressure, proof test pressure, and burst pressure.

 The hose specification sheet shall be a controlled document including a revision level or date.
-This document shall be updated, and FM Approvals be notified, if any changes are made to the specifications listed above.
+This document shall be updated, and the certification agency be notified, if any changes are made to the specifications listed above.

-3.4 Materials
+3.4.
+Materials